 top of page

-Born in Beirut and based in London, Yasmina graduated from the Architectural Association where she established the foundations of her experimental pursuits.
+Born in Beirut and based in London, Yasmina graduated from the Architectural Association in London where she established the foundations of her experimental pursuits.

-Yasmina's past projects include working with artist Shirazeh Houshiary of the New British Sculpture Movement, developing sculptures.
-She has also served as a consultant for Zaha Hadid and as a researcher for the Steering Committee of the Aga Khan Architecture Award.
-She is a member of the Buckminster Fuller Institute and an ongoing advisor for The River Reactor Project, a large-scale public art initiative.
+Yasmina's past projects include working with Shirazeh Houshiary of the New British Sculpture Movement, consulted for Zaha Hadid, and contributed research to the Steering Committee of the Aga Khan Architecture Award.
+She is also a member of the Buckminster Fuller Institute and an ongoing advisor for The River Reactor Project, a large-scale public art initiative.

 bottom of page